-A structured end-of-season strategy is important because the down time is short.
+A structured and repeatable end-of-season / end-of-year review strategy is important because the down time is short.
 It’s easy to loosen up too much and although kicking back and enjoying the quiet moments is great, we don’t want to lose the opportunity for planning.

 If you can spend a week on assessment and strategy, this will lay the foundation for a great new year.